collinbarlage/OpenGL/README.md

 # OpenGL 🔥
-CS432 hw4
+CS432 hw5
 Collin Barlage
-2/22/2018
+3/1/2018

-##HW4 NOTES - Change Log
+## HW5 NOTES - Change Log

+* Added lights
+* Added materials
-* Added 2nd camera
+* Added shading for multiple  lights

-* Added ground plane
+* Added toggle for flashlight

-* Implemented sphere
+*NOTE: the helper file cube.smf must be included to run this program, as well as the shaders*

 ## Features